-For example, if one customer is paying you in September for services rendered during August, then the money will stay in the undeposited funds account until it is manually placed in the appropriate account.
+For example, if a client pays you in September for services from August, then the money will stay in the “undeposited” account until it’s manually placed in the appropriate account.

 2. Failing to Record All Assets

-When generating a balance sheet, it’s important to include all assets relevant to your business venture.
+When generating a balance sheet, it’s important to include all assets relevant to your business.

-Assets invariably comprise a large percentage of a business’s overall wealth.
-This includes obvious liquid assets like money in the bank account, as well as other less obvious assets like an office space, inventory, undeposited funds, and any technology or machinery related to the operation of your business.
+Assets make up a significant percentage of a business’s wealth.
+This includes obvious liquid assets like money, and other less-obvious assets like office space, inventory, undeposited funds, and any technology you use in the operation of your business.

-Neglecting to record all of your assets will lead to an inaccurate balance sheet.
-This is especially crucial when reading your liabilities in relation to your assets.
-For the most precise measure of disposable income, be sure to keep these figures in line.
-A remote bookkeeping service can help you to make a comprehensive and accurate list of this information.
+If you don’t record all of your assets, you’ll wind up with an inaccurate balance sheet.
+This is especially crucial when determining the liabilities relative to your assets.
+For the most precise measure of disposable income, be sure to keep these figures accurate and organized.
+A virtual CFO can help you to make an accurate list of this information.

-In some cases, it makes sense to duplicate an account in Quickbooks.
-If you are examining the state of your accounts with increased income, then this tactic would work well.
-When this isn’t the case, however, a duplicated account can cause quite the headache for your designated bookkeeper.
+In some cases, it makes sense to duplicate an account in QuickBooks.
+If you’re examining your accounts with increased income, then this tactic works well.
+However, if this isn’t the case, a duplicated account can cause a huge headache for your remote bookkeeper.

-Duplicated accounts are easily overlooked, and can cause confusion for those reviewing formulated reports.
-Additionally, logging expenses or income into two separate accounts with the same name (or a misspelled account) can lead to the same headache.
-A remote bookkeeping service can help your company to avoid these accounting pitfalls.
+Duplicated accounts can be overlooked and cause confusion for those reviewing reports.
+Additionally, logging expenses or income into two separate accounts with the same name can cause the same headache.
+A virtual CFO can help your company avoid these accounting pitfalls.

 4. Duplicated Customers

-A strong attention to detail should be the ultimate goal for all online bookkeepers.
-This is especially true when entering information about customers.
-In the same vein as accounts, an inadvertently duplicated customer account can be a source of great stress.
+A strong commitment to details should be the goal for all remote bookkeepers.
+This is especially true when entering information about clients.
+Much like payment accounts, an inadvertently duplicated customer account can be a source of great stress.

-Regardless of your business model, you should always have a simple and convenient way to read and interpret customer payment data.
-Errors like duplicate customer accounts cause business owners to read the incorrect data about their relationship with customers.
-Consequently, this can drastically affect business relationships.
-If you do find duplicate customers, the best course of action is to merge these two accounts.
+Regardless of your business model, you should always have a simple way to analyze client payment information.
+Errors like duplicate customer accounts cause business owners to read incorrect figures about their client relationships.
+Therefore, this can drastically affect business relationships.
+If you find duplicate customers, the best response is to merge these two accounts.

 5. Duplicated Vendors

-Whether you operate an ecommerce store or a family-owned retail outlet, accurate financial records will go a long way.
+Whether you operate an e-commerce store or “mom-and-pop” retail outlet, accurate financial records will go a long way.

-Being diligent about inputting vendor information properly will allow you to best document your long-term relationship.
-It can help you to maintain precise records of payments owed, and gauge the profitability of their inventory.
-Without all of this information in a designated area, making informed decisions is almost impossible.
+Being diligent about entering vendor information correctly will allow you to properly document your long-term relationship.
+Also, it will help you maintain precise records of balances, and determine the profitability of their inventory.
+Without all of this information, making informed decisions is almost impossible.

 6. Open Bill Reports

-For copacetic record-keeping, it’s best to pay any and all bills immediately.
-Without doing so, you may accumulate various debts, which can harm your business in the future.
-This practice will not only help you to stay on top of your payments, but also to keep your open bill report page blank.
+For respectable record-keeping, it’s best to pay any bills immediately.
+Without it, you might accumulate several debts, which can harm your business in the future.
+This practice will not only help you to stay on top of your payments, but also keep your open bill report page blank.

-If a vendor bill that your business paid still appears to be “open”, then there could be a larger problem.
+If a paid vendor bills still appears to be “open,” there could be a larger problem.
 Thus, it’s important to keep your vendor payments linked to your bills.
-Without this association, your balance sheet will be inaccurate, with the added possibility of overstating your expenses.
+Without this association, your balance sheet will be inaccurate.
+There may also be the added possibility of overstating your expenses.
 Additionally, oversights like this might inadvertently cause overpayment.
-With a bookkeeping service hosted in the cloud, you can rest assured that your records will be accurate and up-to-date consistently.
+With a bookkeeping service hosted in the cloud, your records will be accurate and up-to-date consistently.

 7. Open Invoice Report

-Similarly, open invoices that indicate a client has not paid their balance are also an issue.
-This lack of association between customers, their invoices, and payments within the Quickbooks system can impact your projected earnings.
+Similarly, open invoices that indicate a client hasn’t paid their balance are also an issue.
+This lack of association between customers, invoices and payments within the QuickBooks system can impact your earnings.

-You should be proactive in ensuring that this connection remains intact.
-And, doing so will enable you to charge customers for the appropriate amount, rather than a lesser amount.
-It will also prevent you from overcharging customers, which could have irreparable consequences.
+You should also be proactive in ensuring that this connection remains intact.
+And doing so will enable you to charge customers for the appropriate amount, rather than a lesser amount.
+It will also prevent you from overcharging customers, which could have serious consequences.

 8. Cost of Goods: Negative Amounts

-Another key component to keeping precise financial records is noting how much you spend on goods.
+Another key component to keeping precise financial records is noting how much you spend on materials.

-For retailers, keeping up inventory is one of the main costs of operation.
-By having a negative amount in this line, you are indicating that you were paid to receive these goods.
+For retailers, maintaining inventory is one of the main costs of operation.
+By having a negative amount in this line, you’re indicating that you made money by purchasing these goods.
 In almost all cases, this is impossible.
-If your business is audited while the cost of goods is less than zero, this could cause further governmental investigation.
+If your business receives an audit while the cost of goods is negative, this may cause further governmental investigation.
 Above all, a finance-savvy remote bookkeeper can ensure that these numbers are in order, preventing these investigations.